Azure-Samples/openhack-production/frontend/README.md

 ## Build and run the frontend locally

-### Modify Environment Variable
+### Modify VUE environment configs

 - Follow the guide on how to run the Backend locally.
 You can find the README [here](../api/README.md)
 - Once the Backend has started, you will want to get the port the Backend uses _(local port may change depending upon the IDE being used)_.
-- Create a local configuration file called `env.development` and add the needed configs as described [above](feconfigs), something like the following:
+- Create a local configuration file called `env.development.local` and add the needed configs as described [above](feconfigs), something like the following:

 ```bash
 VUE_APP_BACKEND=http://localhost:[backend_port]